neuralmagic/sparseml/integrations/torchvision/README.md

 ## SparseML CLI

 SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
-Appending the `--help` argument will provide a full list of options for training in SparseML:

 To get started, we just need to pass three required arguments: a starting checkpoint, a SparseML recipe, and a dataset.